 Treatment for Codeine Addiction

 Withdrawal symptoms can last for a week or may persist for up to months (as Post-Acute Withdrawal Syndrome) after you stop taking Codeine recreationally.
 If you or someone you love is addicted to Codeine, please contact one of our Recreate Life Counseling addiction specialists.
-Someone is available to talk to you confidentially, 24 hours a day and 7 days a week.
-Let Recreate Life Counseling get you the help you deserve today for a full recovery from Codeine dependency.
+Health professionals are available to talk to you confidentially, 24 hours a day and 7 days a week.
+Let Recreate Life Counseling get you the help you deserve and primary care intervention today for a full recovery from Codeine dependency.